-- Effective compliance starts with optimized workflows before program implementation.
+Effective compliance starts with optimized workflows before program implementation.
 Your clients need to establish detailed workflows for account opening, back-office operations, suspicious activity monitoring, and sales and marketing.
 A full-stack provider can help your clients design compliance into every step of their workflows with the experience to know what works well and what does not.
 This approach helps close the gap between what, who, and how.

 If you have any questions about how we can help your clients with compliance planning, implementation, or execution, please be in touch to start the conversation.